-In 998, Rodolphe III (966-70-1032), the last king of the kingdom of Burgundy, gave Cluny a small church and ten farms and forty serfs and their families to the abbey of Cluny.
+In 998, Rodolphe III (966-70-1032), the last king of the kingdom of Burgundy, donated the church St. Peter (Saint-Pierre), ten farms and forty serfs and their families to the abbey of Cluny.

-Around 1120, the priory of Saint-Pierre was subordinated to the priory of Romainmôtier, also an abbey of Cluny.
-The Romanesque church was built at the end of the 12th century.
+The priory of Saint-Pierre was later subordinated to the priory of Romainmôtier, also an abbey of Cluny.
+The Romanesque abbey church was built in the 12th century.

 In the 15th century, however, monastic life in Bevaix no longer met expectations.
-In 1427, for example, visitors of the Order of Cluny were surprised when they met the prior, Jacques de Giez, surrounded by his wife and four children.
+In 1427, for example, visitors of the Abbey of Cluny were surprised when they met the prior, Jacques de Giez and his wife and four children.

-The priory complex at Bevaix was dismantled in the 17th century.
-The church was replaced by the current farm.
+The priory complex at Bevaix was dismantled in the 17th century and became a farm.

-The village built a Protestant church (Le Temple) in the centre in 1604.
-They used materials of the old church.
+The village built a Protestant church (Le Temple) in the centre in 1604 and used materials of the old church.

-A Protestant temple contains many catholic symbols: the roman frieze, the key with a lamb of God, the choir and the tabernacle.
+The temple contains several catholic symbols: the roman frieze, the key with a lamb of God, the choir and the tabernacle.
 (Source: Chr.
 Voros, Sites clunisiens en Europe, Cluny, 2013).